davidgiven/cowgol/doc/index.md

 Cowgol is open source software available [under the 2-clause BSD license](https://github.com/davidgiven/cowgol/blob/master/COPYING).
 Simplified summary: do what you like with it, just don't claim you wrote it.

+`src/bbctube` contains a hacked copy of the lib6502 library, which is © 2005
+Ian Plumarta.
+See `emu/bbctube/COPYING.lib6502` for the full text.

+`tools/cpm/a` contains some tools from the original CP/M 2.2 binary distribution for the Imsai 1800, redistributable under a special license.
+See `tools/cpm/a/!readme.txt` for the full text.